-The Neurorehabilitation Concussion Clinic treats children and adolescents aged 3 to 18 years.
-Treatment and services include checking for overlooked injuries or ongoing problems, assessing patients' best path to optimal recovery, and helping them to return to academic, athletic, and community life.
+The Concussion Clinic treats children and adolescents ages 2 to 18.
+We also serve young adults attending high school or college.
+Treatment and services include checking for overlooked injuries or ongoing problems, assessing a patient's best path for optimal recovery, and helping patients return to academic, athletic and community life.
 We also provide education and support for families with questions about their child's return to typical activities.